 The key movements in the SCR over the year have been driven by the increase in underwriting risk due to the growth in the business's premium volume.
+The description of these movements is covered in Section C.

 The Company carries out sensitivity testing, and in each sensitivity conducted, the business maintained SCR coverage of over 100% within the business planning timeline.
-The Company also carries out stress and scenario testing, including reverse stress testing, as part of its own risk and solvency assessment ("ORSA") process.
+The Company also carries out stress and scenario testing, including reverse stress testing, as part of its Own Risk and Solvency Assessment ("ORSA") process.